Darkness, Light, Balance and Harmony

 In the Anjin Ketsujo Sho (The Attainment of True Faith), it is related:

-From this we can immediately see the correlation between what was said (above) regarding the coal and the flames, and also the fourth (silent) pillar of the four-headed shin of the world to come.
+From this we can immediately see the correlation between what was said (far above) regarding the coal and the flames, and we also see the correlation with the fourth (silent) pillar of the four-headed shin of the world to come.

 Finally, to bring this discussion of Shin back to the concept of the synthesis of light and dark, it is related in Aryeh Kaplan’s commentary on Sepher ha Bahir (The Book of Brilliance):